I've never worked with clay before; do you offer classes for beginners?

 Can I come in to see the studio before I commit?

 We are more than happy to give you a tour of our facility.
 Come in during our open hours and one of staff will show you around.

-I want to register for a class but can't make it into the studio; can I register over the phone/internet?
+I want to register for a class but can't make it into the studio; can I register over the phone or online?

 Of course.
-Whether it's by fax, phone, e-mail or good old fashioned snail mail, we'll take it.
+You can register for a class right from our website.
+You can also register by fax, phone, e-mail or good old fashioned snail mail.
 As far as payment goes, you can send a check, write your credit card information on the registration form, or we can take your information over the phone.

 What happens if I can't make it to class?